By: William Brown, scientist at the Resonance Science Foundation

 Proteins and DNA/RNA are the main macromolecules in any living organism that are crucial for control and execution of majority biological processes within any living organism.
 Proteins are the main work forces, while DNA keeps all information about any biological organism and transfers this information through RNA to proteins.
 The Resonant Recognition Model (RRM) represents whole new view to biomolecular interactions, in particular protein–protein and protein–DNA interactions [3,4]

-The RRM is based on the finding that certain periodicities (frequencies) within distribution of energies of delocalised electrons along a protein molecule are critical for protein biological function and/or interaction with its target.
+The RRM is based on the finding that certain periodicities (frequencies) within distribution of energies of delocalized electrons along a protein molecule are critical for protein biological function and/or interaction with its target.
 The RRM enables these frequency characteristics to be calculated, and Dr. Cosic has had significant successes in predicting protein-protein and protein to target interactions based solely on the electromagnetic signature frequencies of the delocalized electrons of several polypeptide polymers.
 Dr. Cosic’s research is pivotally important for understanding the controlled orchestrated mode of biomolecular interactivity within the cell, fundamentally utilizing field interactions and signaling, which fully enables long-range molecular interactivity (for instance spanning hundreds of nanometers versus short-range interactions like van der Waals that may only span 10 nanometers or so), multi-system coherence, and even possible non-local signaling.

 As Professor Meijer describes: